 Use commitment to recovery as “living amends.”

 As mentioned earlier, making amends isn’t just about apologizing.
 It’s also about a change in action that indicates a commitment to recovery and change.
 Even if you can’t make a direct amends, you can live out the change in your life that would offer reparation for the damage caused to those individuals.
 You can continue staying sober, changing your behavior toward others, and improving your current relationships.

 Are you intimidated by the thought of making amends?
 Do you feel pressure to apologize, but aren’t sure your motives are in the right place?
 Do you feel stuck on this step?
 At Restored Hope, I know how hard it can be to take that step toward amends.
 I offer counseling that integrates the 12 Step approach into my work with sex and love addiction.
-Give me a call at 734.656.8191 or email me today to schedule your first appointment at my Novi or Ann Arbor office locations.
+Give me a call at 734.656.8191 or email me today to schedule your first appointment at my Ann Arbor office location.